mhaqnegahdar/Practice-RabbitMQ/README.md

 # RabbitMQ Practice

-These are some basic projects for practicing and learning **RabbitMQ**.
+These are some basic projects for practicing and learning **RabbitMQ** base on their own [doc](https://www.rabbitmq.com/getstarted.html).